oddballteam/oddu-terraform-intorduction/oddu_terraform.md

 ------------------------------------------------

--> # Terraform Import, State Moves, and Modules <-
+-> # Terraform Import, State Moves, Modules, etc. <-

 Terraform has several additional functions not covered here that factor heavily in making this tool extremely versatile